LLNL/RAJA/docs/sphinx/user_guide/tutorial/vertexsum_coloring.rst

 same entry in the vertex area array in each parallel section.
 Note that there is an outer loop on length four, one iteration for each of the elements that share a vertex.
-Inside the loop, we iterate over a subset of elements in parallel using an indexing area that we guarantees that we will have no data races.
+Inside the loop, we iterate over a subset of elements in parallel using an indexing area that guarantees that we will have no data races.
 In other words, we have "colored" the elements as shown in the figure below.